 Aside from the physical infrastructures, there is also a need to modify the DNS configuration of the root domain (and its subdomains) that you want to connect to CDN.
 The purpose is to make CDN as your default inbound gateway for all incoming requests/traffic.
 Meaning, the DNS will route all visitors to the CDN instead of routing it to the origin server.
 Here, the activation of CDN generally follows 2 steps:

 - Modify the A record of your root domain to point to one of the CDN’s IP ranges.

 - Modify the CNAME record of your subdomain to point to a “CDN-assigned edge address”.

 Different CDN vendors and DNS providers may have few differences on the specifics on how you need to configure your DNS for CDN activation, hence, you may need to check the step-by-step instructions provided by each CDN vendor.

 1. Improved performance and lower latency

+By distributing content to major networking intersections, this brings the content closer to end-users.
+Hence, end-users will experience faster loading times or shorter latency.
 According to a Google web performance engineer, Ilya Grigorik, “Using a CDN allows us to terminate the connection close to the user, which can significantly reduce the cost of TCP and TLS handshake.
-For best results, you should be using a CDN to serve both static and dynamic content.”
+For the best results, you should be using a CDN to serve both static and dynamic content.”

 In 2010, Google announced that the website would begin to affect the search engine rankings.
-So, the faster websites have better chances of higher SERPs.
-So, by using CDNs, you can improve your website performance and thus get a higher number in Google rankings.
+In other words, faster websites have better chances of higher SERPs.
+By using CDNs, you can improve your website performance and potentially get a higher ranking.